 For avid hikers, this place simply has to be on your Peru itinerary - and if you aren’t hiking, then you may have to ask yourself why you’re even going to Huaraz!
 Whether you fancy a one day hike to Laguna 69, or a multi-day trek through the Cordillera Blanca, all can be arranged or started from here.

 For the truly adventurous or experience, you can opt for stunning multi-day hikes through Cordillera Huayhuash, the Santa Cruz Trek or the Quilcayhuanca & Cojup Valleys.
 For details of reputable trekking companies based in Huaraz, see this link.
-These hikes last anywhere from 5-14 days, so it’s imperative that you do your research in advance, take precautions, pack appropriate equipment, and find a good guide or tour provider (seriously, get a guide and, if not, make 100% sure your travel insurance is up to scratch for for high-altitude trekking!)
+These hikes last anywhere from 5-14 days, so it’s imperative that you do your research in advance, take precautions, pack appropriate equipment, and find a good guide or tour provider (seriously, get a guide).

 Explore The Town